Streaming Video Temporal Action Segmentation In Real Time: Introduction

 The model under the definition of SVTAS can be applied in offline, online, streaming, and real-time scenarios, etc. And, an end-to-end training model can avoid complicated training steps.
 To be more specific, the advantages of end-to-end training SVTAS models include a simple and efficient training process, a significant reduction in network latency (time from model input to model output), and extensive application in most video scenarios.
-But the end-to-end training SVTAS task is extremely challenging.
-Firstly, since only a small segment raw information is available in each inferring, the model will not get the global time-series relationship.
+But the end-to-end training SVTAS task is extremely more challenging than existing related tasks.
+Firstly, since only the raw information of a small segment is available, the model will not get the global time-serious relationship when segments a full video human action.
 It will significantly weaken the model ability to classify long-term action and infer sequential action.
-And, both issues significantly reduce model accuracy in our experimental results.
+Both issues will significantly reduce model accuracy in our experimental results.
 Secondly, the over-segmentation problem \cite{farha2019ms} appears because of the narrow segmented window.
 It will make the model segment complete action with unbearable burrs.
 Finally, the naive scheme combining action recognition model with TAS model is powerless for SVTAS task, which fails to classify frame-level action precisely (See Table \ref{tab1}).
 Although two-stage SVTAS can achieve satisfactory performance, an independent feature extractor is inevitable in complex training steps.

 This paper proposes a generalizable end-to-end training framework by selective feature extractors and temporal model for SVTAS task.
 And to response the challenge of losing global time-serious relationship in SVTAS task, we use a temporal convolution network with memory cache (memory tcn) to store short-time temporal information.
 Then, inspired by \cite{radford2021learning,li2022bridge}, we explore a new multi-modality way to model long-time past information.
 By mixing natural language and image modality, our multi-modality real-time model, Transeger, obtains better results than any other models in SVTAS task.